marsbard/puppet-alfresco/README.md

 #### <a name='installation-methods'></a>Other installation methods

-There were a couple of other installtion methods.
+There were a couple of other installation methods.
 For historical reasons [they are recorded here](docs/other-install.md)